Local-Connectivity-Lab/netbot/docs/devlog.md

 # Netbot Development Log

+## 2025-01-30

+When deploying the lastest, found a problem with certain emails.
+The regex used to strip Fordarded emails contains the "match everything" wildcard.
+Except `.*` does not match new-lines.

+If an email address is too long in some email systems, it will wrap in the email address: `Name <` **\n** `email@example.com>`.
+This breaks the regex used to parse replies.

+Added test cases and data to reproduce.
+Fixed the problem by adding `re.DOTALL` and `re.IGNORECASE` flags to the regex in `imap.strip_forwards()`:

+    p = re.compile(r"^On .* <.*>\s+wrote:", flags=re.MULTILINE|re.DOTALL|re.IGNORECASE)

+The ignore-case flag is perhaps overkill, but catching that "On ... wrote" is the most robust way to capture the forwards.

 ## 2025-01-23

 Ticket #1506: Stakeholder has identified need to add `tracker` field to incomming emails, so that tickets